Housing Quality Approaches

 Journal/Magazine

-describes various considerations for rural housing affordability and quality.
+various considerations for rural housing affordability, quality, financing, and more.

 Organization(s): Housing Assistance Council